QuEchem/QuEchem/README.md

 ## Hello, I'm Nnaemeka 👋

 ### 2020 Goals
-- 👨‍🎓 I'm currently learning everything 😅
+- 👨‍🎓 I'm currently learning Hooks, Typescript and Gatsby
 - 💻 I'm looking to become a frontend developer
 - 🔥 I want to contribute more projects to my github
 - ⚡ Fun fact: I like to play games 🎮 and draw 👨‍🎨